MeteoSwiss/realtime_pollen_calibration/CONTRIBUTING.md

 to create a environment from unpinned (`-u`) runtime and development dependencies and export (`-e`) it (consider throwing in `-m` for good measure to speed things up with `mamba`).

 _Note that the separation of unpinned runtime and development dependencies into separate files (`requirements.yml` and `dev-requirements.yml`, respectively) has been given up because when creating an environment from multiple YAML files (with `conda env create` and `conda env update`), only the version restrictions in the last file are guaranteed to be respected, so when installing devevelopment dependencies from `dev-requirements.yml` into an environment created from `requirements.yml`, the solver does not take version restrictions in the latter file into account anymore, potentially resulting in inconsistent production and development environments.
 Given the negligible overhead (in terms of memory etc.) of installing development dependencies in production environments, they are only separated from the runtime dependencies in `requirements.yml` by a comment._

-## How to provide executable scripts

-By default, a single executable script called realtime-pollen-calibration is provided.
-It is created when the package is installed.
-When you call it, the main function (`cli`) in `src/realtime_pollen_calibration/cli.py` is called.

-When the package is installed, a executable script named `realtime-pollen-calibration` is created in the bin folder of the active conda environment.
-Upon calling this script in the shell, the `main` function in `src/realtime_pollen_calibration/cli.py` is executed.

-The scripts, their names and entry points are specified in `pyproject.toml` in the `[project.scripts]` section.
-Just add additional entries to provide more scripts to the users of your package.